berstend/node-safe/readme.md

 The config file supports three (all optional) top level properties with permissions:

-- `node` - Permissions defined here will apply to any node process run in that project (including package managers)
+- `node` - Permissions that will apply to any node process run in that project (including package managers)
-- `scripts` - Supports defining extra permissions that apply when running package.json scripts
+- `scripts` - Define extra permissions that apply when running package.json scripts
-- `command` - Supports defining extra permissions that apply when running package manager (npm, yarn) commands
+- `command` - Define extra permissions that apply when running package manager (npm, yarn) commands

 Another example (comments are for explanation purposes only and not valid JSON):